NaseerAhmad946/ChessGame/README.md

 License:

+## License

-This project is licensed under the License.txt name - see the [LICENSE] file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/NaseerAhmad946/ChessGame/blob/main/LICENSE.txt) file for more details.

 Known Issues and Limitations: